jbossas/archetypes/jboss-as-poh5-archetype/readme.md

 -----------

 This is your project!
 It's a deployable Maven 3 project to help you get your foot in the door developing HTML5 based applications with Java EE 6 on JBoss AS 7.
 This project is setup to allow you to create a basic Java EE 6 application using HTML5, jQuery, JAX-RS, CDI 1.0, EJB 3.1, JPA 2.0 and Bean Validation 1.0.
 It includes a persistence unit and some sample persistence and transaction code to help you get your feet wet with database access in enterprise Java.

 This application is built using a technique called Plain Old HTML5 (POH5).
-This user a pure HTML client that interacts with with the application server via restful end-points (JAX-RS).
+This uses a pure HTML client that interacts with with the application server via restful end-points (JAX-RS).
 This example also uses some of the latest HTML5 features and advanced JAX-RS.
+And since testing is just as important with POH5 as it is server side core this application also uses QUnit to show you how to unit test your JavaScript.

 System requirements
 -------------------